Last update 20 February 2024Diplomatic missions

 Regular passport: visa not required

 Official passport: visa not required

-Embassy of Bulgaria in Tripoli, Libya
+Embassy of the Republic of Bulgaria in Libya

 E-mail: [email protected]